alishahmohamed/coctail-lovers/README.md

 `Aisha Mohamed`

 # Description
 This is a web application that allows users to view different cocktails.
-Users can also login they can subscribe to the newsletter and they can also give us a feedbac.
+Users can also login they can subscribe to the newsletter and they can also give us a feedback.

 # Technologies Used
 `HTML`